beeware/briefcase/docs/how-to/internal/x11passthrough.rst

    #ffff#6a757069746572#:  MIT-MAGIC-COOKIE-1  9e9a67185b1fdc0c46e00dc400559873

 Along with cookie-based authentication, it is also possible to add entities to an allowlist for a display.
-For instance, some distros are configured to allow any process owned by the logged in user access to the display.
+For instance, some distributions are configured to allow any process owned by the logged in user access to the display.
 This is configured by ``xhost``.

-Example ``xhost`` configuration:
+An ``xhost`` configuration authorising a user named ``brutus`` might look like:

 .. code-block:: console

   $ xhost
-  access control enabled, only authorized clients can connect SI:localuser:russell
+  access control enabled, only authorized clients can connect SI:localuser:brutus

 X Operation
 ~~~~~~~~~~~